 – My Pregnancy Story Continues –

-My last post showed a small portion of that extra special journal writing I did thirty-three years ago.
-Click here to read because what’s below is what directly came next.
-I did share both parts together months ago but I felt it best I share them again.
-This one shows a bit more than last time.
-Plus, my book, God and Your Pillow, is available now that covers my entire story behind this writing.
+One of my past posts showed a small portion of an extra special journal writing I did thirty-three years ago.
+Click here to read because what’s below is what directly came next on that page.
+My book, God and Your Pillow, is available now that covers my entire story behind me and that journal.

 Journal Time.
 Yep, it’s time to share more of my journal and what was going from my heart to the paper at this time in my pregnancy.
 I wish I hadn’t allowed there to be a huge gap between writings.
 You need to know that . . . oh, my journal will tell you.
 See if you can notice a few things I leave out.